Radiofrequency

 radio waves are made by lightning or by astronomical objects.
 Human

-FM and AM radios, shortwave radios, CB radios, cordless phones,
+televisions, FM and AM radios, shortwave radios, CB radios, cordless

 computer networks and other applications.